Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

 DLSC applies deterministic encoding and full participation.
 It is used to compare and verify the effectiveness of IB-based methods in rate reduction.
-The rest two are leveraged to verify the effectiveness of the newly introduced key variable, namely selection, and they both apply the typical DIB objective (\ref{obj_DIB}) to multiple tasks.
+The rest are leveraged to verify the effectiveness of the newly introduced key variable, namely selection, and they both apply the typical DIB objective (\ref{obj_DIB}) to multiple tasks.
+Among all baselines, only RS-DIB can fit the link constraints.
 All baselines are realized by the base model.